 Kenneth L. Cramer

-I chose ecology as my focus because I loved spending time in natural habitats and wilderness areas experiencing the lives of animals.
+I chose ecology as my focus because I loved spending time in natural habitats and wilderness areas.
+The amazing diversity and complexity of animals has always fascinated me.
 Naturally, that led to an interest in environmental science and protecting our natural resources.
-Once I entered graduate school and began teaching labs, I knew I wanted to pursue a teaching career.
+Once I entered graduate school and began teaching biology labs, I knew I wanted to pursue a teaching career.

-MC is special because it allows me share my excitement and enthusiasm for the diversity of life on earth with students in a way that can transform their lives.
-It allows me to explore environmental issues from multiple discplinary perspectives, which is essential to solving real world problems.
-It also enables me to pursue a wide variety of interests beyond biology and ecology.
+Teaching at Monmouth allows me to share my excitement and enthusiasm for the diversity of life on earth with students in a way that can hopefully impact their lives positively.
+It allows me to explore environmental issues from multiple disciplinary perspectives, which is essential to solving real world problems.
+Teaching at a liberal arts college also enables me to pursue a wide variety of interests beyond biology and ecology.
 For instance, the Integrated Studies program gives me opportunities to branch out and teach in others areas of interest, such as the intersection between science, philosophy and religion.
-I have also been able to take students on travel programs to experience wilderness ecosystems in the boundary waters of northern Minnesota, the Grand Canyon and deserts of the Southwest, the rainforests of Panama, and the Galapagos islands.
-I also am the on-campus adviser for off-campus programs in Costa Rica, Tanzania, and Brazil where students can study a variety of topics in biology for a full semester.
+I have also been fortunate to take students on travel programs to experience wilderness ecosystems in the boundary waters of northern Minnesota, the Grand Canyon and deserts of the Southwest, the rainforests of Panama and Costa Rica, and the Galapagos islands.
+I also advise students interested in off-campus programs such as those in Costa Rica, Tanzania, Botswana and Brazil where students can study a variety of topics in biology or environmental studies for a full semester.

-My research focuses generally on animal behavior and ecology, with attention to environmental issues.
-Specifically, my recent work has involved spiders, particularly the behavior and distribution of the venomous brown recluse spider.
-Currently, my lab is focusing on testing natural repellants for the brown recluse.
+My research focuses generally on animal behavior and ecology.
+For more than a decade my work has focused on spiders, in particular the behavior and distribution of the venomous brown recluse spider.
+Students in my lab have studied temperature tolerance, natural repellents, olfaction, and many other aspects of brown recluse behavior.

-Cramer, K. L. 2015 (in press).
+Cramer, K. L. 2015.
 Activity patterns of a synanthropic population of the brown recluse spider, Loxosceles reclusa (Araneae, Sicariidae) with observations on feeding and mating.
-Journal of Arachnology.
+Journal of Arachnology 43:67-71.

 Cramer, K. L. and R. S. Vetter.
 2014.
 Distribution of the brown recluse spider (Araneae: Sicariidae) in Illinois and Iowa.
 Journal of Medical Entomology 51(1):46-49.